Jayeshs1999/goldshop/README.md

     ```
    See the output - http://localhost:4200/

+   NOTE: The node service in this project typically requires between 3MB to 50MB of memory to run effectively.

-5. Run the admin application:
+6. Run the admin application:
     ```
     nx serve admin
     ```
    See the output - http://localhost:4201/

+   NOTE: The node service in this project typically requires between 3MB to 50MB of memory to run effectively.

 ## Configuration
 The project utilizes Nx for managing the monorepo structure.
 Key configurations include: